Often, busy high-achieving women don’t slow down long enough to recognize and attend to their own feelings and needs until a crisis occurs.

 Do you sometimes feel like you “sabotage” yourself?

-Why do high achieving women have difficulty seeing themselves as successful?
+Why do high-achieving women have trouble seeing themselves as successful?

 - Their authenticity makes them more aware of their weaknesses than their strengths